 The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act) places a number of obligations on businesses in the financial sector in order to deter and prevent money laundering and terrorism financing.

 One of the obligations includes adopting and maintaining an AML/CTF Program which complies with the AML/CTF Rules.
-The AML/ CFT Act requires that you arrange an independent audit of your AML/CFT program a minimum of every 2 years.
+The AML/ CFT Act requires that you arrange an independent audit of your AML/CFT program on a regular basis.

 Reviewing your AML/CTF Program

 Arranging for an independent review of your AML/CTF Program to be conducted is imperative to ensuring compliance with the AML/CTF laws.
 An independent review ensures that you’re complying with your program and that it: